• Skip to primary navigation

 If you read the ingredient list above you may have noticed that corn starch is an optional item you can add.

-Cornstarch will help make the sauce thick but it will give it a slight cloudy appearance.
+Cornstarch will help make the sauce thick but it will give it a slightly cloudy appearance.
 I make this sauce both ways and they both turn out amazing.

 In these pictures, the sauce is made with a little bit of corn starch so you can see how it looks.